 4. Affiliate portals and aggregators

-In there, you can find a host of brands and their affiliate programs.
-They work like Amazon in the sense that they will provide you with the links to be added as contextual links and you can also include banner ads to go with it.
-They will then manage the payment with the brands.
+They work like Amazon in that they will provide you with the links to be added as contextual links and you can also include banner ads to go with it.
+They collect payment from the brands, aggregate them, and pay you.

 Lastly, make sure that the geographical reach of the program matches that of your audience’s (going back to my previous comment on the Amazon stores) so that you don’t waste your audience’s time by referring them to a site where they cannot buy what you told them was so great.